hitbox/interactive-interpreter/README.md

-Python 3
+# Python 3

-# pygame interactive interpreter
+## pygame interactive interpreter

-Another attempt of mine to make an interactive interpreter usable in pygame
+Another attempt of mine to make an interactive interpreter usable in pygame.

-# Status
+## Status

 Development

+## Features

+* textwrapping (on characters)
+* closely emulating `code.InteractiveConsole`
+* simple readline class with history

+## TODO

+* `ReadlineScene` moved to an "object" that can put anywhere
+* toggle console (like Kuake for KDE)
+* syntax highlighting
+* only one input control should recieve key events
+* save history of readline
+* engine shutdown event